vlsi-lab/keccak_integration/README.md

 # Introduction

-In the **keccak_integration** repository you can find an example of how a post-quantum crytpographic (PQC) hardware accelerator works.
+In the **keccak_integration** repository you can find an example of how a post-quantum cryptographic (PQC) hardware accelerator works.

 # Getting started
-The repository is organized as followed.
+The repository is organized as follows.

 ![Image](https://github.com/vlsi-lab/keccak_integration/blob/main/repo_org.png)